Home page#

 - The

-attribute provides a human-friendly name for the context for us to use in the template (by default, the context would be stored in a variable namedobject_list
+context_object_nameattribute provides a human-friendly name for the context for us to use in the template (by default, the context would be stored in a variable namedobject_list).

 Home URL#